MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/Manage/Operations-Guide-for-System-Center-2016---Service-Manager.md

 >Applies To: System Center 2016 Technical Preview - Service Manager

-The Operations Guide for Microsoft System Center 2016 Technical Preview - Service Manager provides information about using the Service Manager console for day-to-day tasks that you perform to manage service desk functions for your organization’s computer infrastructure.
+The Operations Guide for Microsoft System Center 2016 Technical Preview - Service Manager provides information about using the Service Manager console for day-to-day tasks that you perform to manage service desk functions for your organization's computer infrastructure.
 This guide provides detailed procedures for the following tasks:

 ## Operations Guide Topics